The scheme allows us to cancel a patient cheque for some health professionals when they don't receive it, or it hasn’t been banked after 90 days.

 Patient signature ___________________

-We recommend that your practice retain evidence of the patient’s authority for audit purposes.
+We recommend that your practice keeps evidence of the patient’s authority for audit purposes.

 Bank account details